-Appendix B Significant Governance Issues to be addressed in 2017/18
+Appendix A Significant Governance Issues addressed in 2017/18

-Issue Action Plan Lead Officer Target Date 1.
+Issue Action Plan (as per 2016/17 Statement - Appendix B) Lead Officer RAG Status Progress Target/ Completion Date 1.
 Compliance with the General Data Protection Regulation (GDPR) The Information Commissioner's Office (ICO) has put together a 12 step plan that outlines the basic pre-implementation requirements of the GDPR.
-Director of Legal & Governance April 2018 1.
-Awareness Ensure that decision makers and key people in the Authority are aware that the law is changing to the GDPR and the impact this is likely to have.
+1. Awareness Ensure that decision makers and key people in the Authority are aware that the law is changing to the GDPR and the impact this is likely to have.
 2. Information held Document what personal data is held by the Authority, where it came from and who it is shared with. - This is being extended to include all types of information held and where and is being undertaken as an information audit.
 3. Individuals' rights Review procedures to ensure they cover all the rights individuals have, including how personal data will be stored and deleted.
-4. Communicating privacy information Privacy notices will be reviewed and where necessary amended.
-5. Subject access requests (SARs) Review of procedures for handling requests SARs.
+Director of Legal & Governance Green A number of Authority employees have received classroom based GDPR training as well as continuing to complete the mandatory "Responsible for Information" training every two years.
+Employees with specific roles in handling personal information will have additional training and procedures are being revised and refreshed to reflect the changes in legislation.
+The records retention and disposal schedule /information asset register is reviewed and revised regularly to ensure that all personal information types are March 2018